SteeltoeOSS/Samples/Messaging/src/RabbitMQWeb2/Readme.md

-# Messaging with .NET 6 `WebApplicationBuilder`
+# Messaging with WebApplicationBuilder

-This sample shows how to add & configure Steeltoe Messaging with a `WebApplicationBuilder`
+This sample shows how to add and configure Steeltoe Messaging with a `WebApplicationBuilder`

 This solution contains two projects, one that sends messages and the other that receives messages.